FuriKuri/rpi-kubernetes/README.md

 ```

 ## Troubleshooting
 At the moment the cluster will not work, if the master node will be rebooted.
 I found no clean way to get the master node working after a reboot.
-The only way, which is working for me is to reinitiate the master node.
+The only way, which is working for me, is to reinitiate the master node.
 I also have to clean ```/var/lib/kubelet``` otherwise the dashboard pod will not start again.
 This reinitiate only has to be done on the master node.

 ```